Workshop Swan(ie)Song

 Jon Taylor: He has very leathery hands – also covered in Indian Waterbuffalo skin?
 Must be difficult to say goodbye to his beloved tools.
 He probably loved them more than his family?

 The old man made a beautiful riempie bench, modeled after an old one he bought.
-He made two, so that along with the old one he’d have three, the thought being to give one to each of his three beloved children.
+He thought he’d make two, so that along with the old one he’d have three, the thought being to give one to each of his three beloved children.
+Here’s mine, newly re-riempied after the originals vrotted and frayed:

 Quite something!
-No wonder he wants it back.
+No wonder he suddenly wants it back, some forty to fifty years after the kudu died.
 Here he is with Mom in his woodwork shop/haven/retreat.

 mom-dad-garage

-He’d be so proud to see his grandson following in his footsteps, ably taught by his talented son:
+He’d be so proud to see his grandson following in his footsteps, ably taught by his talented son.
+Bella, inspecting our work, is not so sure about the ‘talented’ part.
+She thinks maybe this helicopter will fly with a pronounced yaw.

-While watching the riempies being cut he decided ‘I can do that’ so he had a riempie cutter made for future use:
+Aside: While watching the riempies being cut the old goat decided, ‘I can do that’ so he had a riempie cutter made for future use.

 Riempie cutter